kavismith/osticket-prereqs/README.md

 </p>
 <p>
-After your Microsoft Azure account has been created, search for resource groups  and crea7te you a resource group for osTicket.
+After your Microsoft Azure account has been created, search for resource groups  and create you a resource group for osTicket.
 Once your resource group is created, search for Virtual Machine.
 First select your subscription and resource group.
 For the instance details, create your Virtual Machine Name, set your region, and change your image to Wondows 10 Pro, then you want to set your size to 2-4 vcpus to make sure that your VM is running fast.
 Last, create you a username and passowrd taht you can rememeber to sign into your remote desktop with and make sure your check the licensing box for windows 10/11.
 </p>
 <br />

-<h2>Actions and Observations</h2>
+<h2>Log into Remote Desktop</h2>

 ![image](https://github.com/kavismith/osticket-prereqs/assets/143667203/0a9d14dd-b9ae-402c-9602-f6a8ffc7c2e0)